-World Bicycle Day 2021 is on Saturday, 3 June 2021.
-The fourth World Bicycle Day observance is being celebrated on this date.
+World Bicycle Day 2022 is on Friday, 3 June 2022.
+The fifth World Bicycle Day observance is being celebrated on this date.

 World Bicycle Day Theme

 The theme of World Bicycle Day may be claimed as, “Uniqueness, versatility, longevity of the bicycle and simple, sustainable, affordable, reliable, means of transportation”

 This extracted theme of world bicycle day reveals the observance aim of such a special day.

 In April 2018, the United Nations General Assembly declared 3 June of every year as World Bicycle Day.
 The Day is the result of Leszek Sibilski’s campaign and the support of Turkmenistan and 56 other countries for World Bicycle Day.

 Isaac Feld with the assistance of Professor John E. Swanson designed the logo for World Bicycle Day.
 This logo symbolizes various types of bicyclists around the globe.
 The basic message is to show that the bicycle belongs to and serves all of humanity.

 - A bicycle is a simple, affordable, reliable, and environment-friendly means of transportation.